-Kerala and Haryana are placed at two extreme ends while discussing the child sex ratio in India- Kerala being a space of respite with a consistently higher child sex ratio (964 girls per thousand boys) and Haryana being the site where the ratio is most skewed- the ratio being 834 girls per thousand boys.
+Kerala and Haryana are placed at two extreme ends while discussing the child sex ratio in India.
+Kerala is a space of respite with a consistently higher child sex ratio (964 girls per 1000 boys) and Haryana is where the ratio is skewed.
 Unlike Kerala, Haryana has thereby earned the reputation of a feudal space where despite economic progress, patriarchal mindset seems to dominate culturally, leading to gender-based discrimination in various forms.
 How is it that these two states that are amongst the relative better-developed regions fare so differently when it comes to gender-based discrimination?

-According to an article published in the Hindu newspaper, estimates are that around 37,000 girls are at the receiving end of gender-biased sex selection every year in Haryana and account for 4% of gender-biased sex elimination in the country.
-The predominant attitude is to view a girl child as a burden and hence get rid of her as early as possible.
+According to an article published in The Hindu, estimates are that around 37,000 girls are at the receiving end of gender-biased sex selection every year in Haryana and account for 4% of gender-biased sex elimination in the country.
+The predominant attitude is to view a girl child as a burden and hence get ‘rid’ of her as early as possible.
 Such a mindset has a critical role to play in the skewed child sex ratio in Haryana.

-Despite having a greater number of women involved in agricultural labour, Haryana has 31.3 percent of its women having BMIs below 18.5 as against Kerala, where the percentage stands at 18.
+Despite having a greater number of women involved in agricultural labour, Haryana has 31.3% of women having BMIs below 18.5 as against Kerala, where the percentage stands at 18.
 This had an adverse impact on not only women’s bodies throughout their lifetime but also in terms of life expectancy.
 It is no surprise thus that 13,370 more lives are either lost or suffer from the risk of being lost in Haryana than in Kerala.
 This is because of the differing life expectancy at birth rates.
-Dreze and Sen, in the same study, bring to light a 10 percent gap in the life expectancy at birth rates in the years 1990 and 1992 in the two states – Kerala (74 approx) and Haryana (64 approx).
+A study by Jean Dreze and Amartya Sen brings to light a 10% gap in the life expectancy at birth rates in the years 1990 and 1992 in the two states – Kerala (74 approx) and Haryana (64 approx).

-Imagine a day when we are told to survive on Rs.40 for a day.
-This is exactly the amount available to women in Kerala in houses where the monthly income is Rs.10,000.
-Despite this meager amount, women in Kerala are less dependent on others in the family- 5 percent less dependent, thus more empowered than Haryanvi women.
-In a study by Jean Dreze and Amartya Sen in “India: Economic Development and Social Opportunity”, it was noted that the share of earned income for women in Kerala is around 12 percent approximately.
-However, if you think this is low enough, in Haryana, the percentage drops to 7 percent.
+Imagine a day when we are told to survive on Rs.
+40 for a day.
+This is exactly the amount available to women in Kerala in houses where the monthly income is Rs.
+10,000.
+Despite this meagre amount, women in Kerala are less dependent on others in the family – 5% less dependent, and thus more empowered than Haryanvi women.
+In the same study by Dreze and Sen, it was noted that the share of earned income for women in Kerala is around 12% approximately.
+However, if you think this is low enough, in Haryana, the percentage drops to 7.

 Literacy rates might be misleading in terms of gauging the level of progress, but they certainly reflect the level of investment in a child.